EstherUduma/C-PROGRAMMING-LANGUAGE-PERSONAL-NOTES/introduction/README.md

 <h2>Code Explained</h2>
 \n - newline <br>
 \t - tab <br>
-\n and \t are escape characters. printf - prints out unto the screen, text. int main() - it's the entry point of the program, and it's case-sensitive.
-It takes no argument. return (0) - Tells the program to stop executing.
+\n and \t are escape characters. <br>
+printf - prints out unto the screen, text. <br>
+int main() - it's the entry point of the program, and it's case-sensitive.
+It takes no argument. <br>
+return (0) - Tells the program to stop executing.

 <h2>Environments Used </h2>